10 things you need to do BEFORE starting uni

 - Read Next

 - Need help finding a job over summer?
-Jack's blog: Men should speak up too...
-Making the most of LinkedIn 10 great study break ideas THE best (yet simple) chocolate recipes Best outdoor sports to try in Wolverhampton Where to spend summer in Wolverhampton Safety Advice from West Midlands Police 5 summer (and student) friendly recipes 5 reasons why you SHOULD recycle Action Counters Terrorism Time to start getting ready for uni!
+How to save AND make serious cash Jack's blog: Men should speak up too...
+It's no laughing matter Living in halls?
+Safety Advice from West Midlands Police 5 reasons why you SHOULD recycle Action Counters Terrorism Time to start getting ready for uni!
+Mentally preparing yourself for university...